RPGHacker/asar/README.md

   an autoclean, or everything will be leaked; Asar can't solve circular dependencies, and won't even try.
 - pushpc/pullpc: In case you want to put code at one place instead of two.
-- if/elseif/else/endif: For conditional compilation.
-See section "Conditionals" below for details.
-- while: For repeated compilation of the same code.
-See section "Loops" below for details.
-- assert: Accepts an if-like condition; if the condition is false, it prints an error message.
-- warn: Controls a few warning-related settings.
-Its syntax is similar to math, but the only valid flag is "xkas" (warns about a few things that Asar does differently from xkas).
-Note that you should turn off xkas emulation mode with this on; some changes throw warnings and errors in native mode even with this one off, so I didn't make this one do anything to those.
 - bank: Makes the label optimizer act like you're in another bank.
 This is not the same as base;
   bank $FF : LDA Label,x : Label: db $01,$02,$03,$04 will use 24-bit addressing for the LDA
   (assuming the current base address isn't in bank $FF).
 To make it assume you're never in the same